Open-CMSIS-Pack/DFP-Pack-HandsOn/README.md

 - **Validate the software pack** using the `packchk` tool.
 - **Create the software pack** using the `gen_pack` library.

-> A device family example is explained in this [meeting recording](https://linaro.atlassian.net/wiki/spaces/CMSIS/pages/tbd) starting at xx:xx.

 ### Local Pack Development

 1. Clone this repository (as it serves as a getting started example)